DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 15: "Yes, eat me senpai, I will be delicious and I am full of berry and definitely not blood, eat me senpai I love you ![devicatChaos](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_a1d234273d654db4b79b8d231a2f51e2/default/light/1.0 "devicatChaos") ." -Rosuav: (12-Feb-24)
 * 16: "guys my 2024 goal for devi stream is to hoard bubbles just cuz big number cool ![devicatSip](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_56120231405e4afdbea6596b4ca42786/default/light/1.0 "devicatSip") ![devicatShiny](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_0df9ba3689ca478f84f1c5cb32f93b1e/default/light/1.0 "devicatShiny") ." -imherearthelps: (12-Feb-24)
 * 17: "I want to smell like a walking dessert." -DeviCat (17-Feb-24)
+* 18: "Have you ever wondered why you can't just take a megaphone and shrink it down until it becomes a regular phone?" -Rosuav: (21-Feb-24)
+* 19: "Or shrink down a phone until it becomes a microphone?" -Rosuav: (21-Feb-24)

 There may be quotes newer than these that have yet to be collected.